SibghaHussainLughmani/Advanced-TicTacToe-CPP/README.md

 This is an advanced Tic Tac Toe game built in C++ using 2D arrays and a menu-driven system.

 * Features
-- 2D Arrays
+1. 2D Arrays
-- Nested Loops
+2.Nested Loops
-- Menu System
+3.Menu System
-- Score Tracking
+4.Score Tracking
-- Game State Handling (Win, Draw, Running)
+5.Game State Handling (Win, Draw, Running)
-- Input Validation
+6.Input Validation
-- Replay Option
+7.Replay Option

 * Concepts Used
-- Loops
+1. Loops
-- Arrays
+2.Arrays
-- Conditional Statements
+3.Conditional Statements
-- Game Logic
+4.Game Logic
-* How to Run
+*How to Run
 1. Compile using any C++ compiler
 2. Run the program
 3. Follow on-screen instructions